What Happens After Death?

 So what are dead now doing?
 The dead are dead.
 They are simply "sleeping" in their graves, unconscious, waiting to be called to resurrection.

-Someone recently sent me a link to something that was opposed to Church of God doctrines, and used the intended pejorative term 'soul sleep' to denounce this doctrine it considered 'cultic.'
+Someone sent me a link to something that was opposed to Church of God doctrines, and used the intended pejorative term 'soul sleep' to denounce this doctrine it considered 'cultic.'
 Here is the logic another source uses to denounce the same doctrine:

 Soul sleep is the teaching that when a person dies that his soul "sleeps" until the time of the future resurrection.
 In this condition, the person is not aware or conscious. ...